Travel writer and City Academy tutor David Atkinson offers his six top tips to make your travel writing stand out from the crowd.

 David Atkinson is an established freelance travel writer with bylines including the Daily Telegraph, The Guardian and Daily Mail.
 He is also a writing tutor for City Academy.

-Find out more about our Travel Writing course: https://www.city-academy.com/online/online-travel-writing-courses/
+Find out more about our range of Writing courses: https://www.city-academy.com/writing-courses

 Read more about David at https://www.city-academy.com/tutor/david-atkinson.